Canadian Birkebeiner: History

-On February 9, 1985, the first Birkebeiner race was organised by the Canadian Birkebeiner Society.
-In total 127 skiers participated in the cross-country marathon starting in Devon, Alberta and finishing at Fort Edmonton Park.
-The Canadian Birkebeiner continued to be held in this area until 1990, when, because of recurring issues with the level of snow on the Devon - Fort Edmonton Park trail, the event moved permanently to Cooking Lake-Blackfoot Provincial Recreation Area.
+On February 9, 1985, the first Birkebeiner race was organized by the Canadian Birkebeiner Society.
+In total 127 skiers participated in the cross-country marathon starting in Devon and finishing at Fort Edmonton Park.
+The Canadian Birkebeiner continued to be held in this area until 1990, when, because of recurring issues with the level of snow on the Devon–Fort Edmonton Park trail, the event moved permanently to Cooking Lake–Blackfoot Provincial Recreation Area.

 In 1996 a study of heart rates of cross-country skiers was conducted during the race, and the results reported in the Journal of Human Movement Studies.

-In 1999 about 2500 people took part in the race; more recently the event has attracted about 1000 skiers.
+In 1999 about 2500 people took part in the race; in 2018 the event attracted about 1000 skiers.